KarinV-Blue/remarkable-to-obsidian-highlight-extractor/README.md

-# reMarkable Highlights to Obsidian Extractor
+# reMarkable Highlights to Obsidian Extractor (Paper Pro)

 A lightweight, zero‑dependency automation pipeline to instantly extract text highlights from reMarkable `.rm` and `.rmdoc` files directly into your Obsidian Inbox vault.

-_Note: I am a total amateur and originally built this tool to scratch my own itch and streamline my personal Second Brain workflow.
+_Note: I am a total amateur and originally built this tool to extract highlights on my reMarkable Paper Pro.
 I wanted a fast, lightweight solution that didn't require installing complex third‑party reMarkable libraries.
 I'm sharing it here in case it helps anyone else!_

 ----------